 Preparing Nursing Leaders in Missouri and Across the Country.

-For more than 70 years, Avila University’s School of Nursing in Kansas City, Missouri enjoys an outstanding reputation for preparing leaders in the field – the result of an innovative, 21st-century curriculum.
+For more than 70 years, Avila University’s School of Nursing in Kansas City, Missouri, enjoys an outstanding reputation for preparing leaders in the field – the result of an innovative, 21st-century curriculum.
 Students at Avila University are motivated and committed to their education.
-They are taught by faculty who have significant clinical experience and graduates of Avila’s nursing program are sought after by employers.
+They are taught by faculty with significant clinical experience, and employers seek after graduates of Avila’s nursing program.

 Why Nursing School at Avila?